 Along the way

-Services for visitors in nearby Ferryville include a gas and convenience store and restaurants including the Wooden Nickel Bar and Grill with its bacon bourbon burger or the Swing Inn restaurant that offers breakfast, fish fry, and dinners such as prime rib.
+Services for visitors in nearby Ferryville include the Ferryville Cheese Store, a gas and convenience store with many Wisconsin novelties and cheeses, and restaurants including the Wooden Nickel Bar and Grill with its bacon bourbon burger or the Swing Inn restaurant that offers breakfast, fish fry, and dinners such as prime rib.
 There are a number of small towns and beautiful sights to enjoy all along Crawford County's stretch of the Great River Road (Hwy.
 35).

 More about the habitat at Sugar Creek Bluff

 Sugar Creek Bluff contains a rich prairie flora with such species as prairie drop-seed, big and little blue-stem, New Jersey tea, flowering spurge, prairie coreopsis, bird's-foot violet, downy painted-cup, and bastard-toadflax.
 Red oak, white oak, shagbark hickory, white ash, and basswood dominate the dry-mesic forest.
 The forest ground flora is diverse and includes numerous spring ephemerals and early summer species including spring beauty, dutchman's-breeches, hepaticas, bloodroot, columbine, and toothwort.
 According to the Wisconsin Department of Natural Resources, the area is highly threatened due to a high interest in home development along the Mississippi River.
 Protection of these unique resource areas will help secure the long-term survival of the rare plants and animals found here.
 Sugar Creek Bluff was designated a State Natural Area in 2002.

 Sign up today if you're not already signed up for the Trail Trek Challenge